French DJ David Guetta says fair if festivals require vaccinations

 “I think it is absolutely fair.
 People have the right not to get vaccinated but they cannot impose on other people the risk of making them sick,” he told Reuters on Tuesday.

-He also said it would be fair for cities and countries to do so too.
+He also said it would be fair for cities and countries to restrict entry to those vaccinated too.

 Globally, there have been at least 103,371,000 reported COVID-19 cases and 2,235,000 deaths caused by the disease so far.